 Oh man, the art is one thing I love about this manga!
 One of the few manga where I find every single character design hella appealing!
 The art style is really fitting for a sci-fi genre.
 I also like how much detail is put into the backgrounds.

 Urgh, the characters are great too!
 The character development!
 The MC in this isn't your typical shonen main like Naruto.
 Mikumo Osamu is weak in combat compared to the other casts (he is actually weak he doesn't go op even after going through months of training).
 But his quick thinking and tactics make it up a lot.
 He gets the most development in this manga.
 He may be frustrating to see but just pay attention to his growth.

 Kuga Yuuma is Osamu's partner and a shocks you at the end of the first chapter!
 His =3= face is the best!
 He also gets some development so its fun to see him grow in the course.
 He first starts off ignorant and gradually learns from Osamu.
-Osamu also leaned from Yuuma.
+Osamu also learns from Yuuma.

-Jin Yuuichi is my life ruiner!
-Urgh he's so badass and angsty.
-He's one of those cheerful "big bro" type but as the series progresses, you find out his down side which makes me want to cry.
+Jin Yuuichi, he's one of those cheerful "big bro" type but as the series progresses, you find out his down side which makes me want to cry.
 His ability he has is op, but there are limits that makes it interesting.
 But the more you read it, it become more apparent that the author is plotting something about Jin.

 It's hard remembering names unless you're a hardcore fan like me.
 But don't worry!
 Every time the minor characters appear, the manga shows their name, age etc.